 Exhibit 8 lists a sample of in-demand specialized and soft skills that employers are seeking when looking for workers to fill corrections officer positions.
-N/A indicates that there is not enough information available from employer job postings to list the skills that are in-demand or the type of skill is not relevant to the occupation.

-Exhibit 8: Sample of in-demand skills from employer job ads for the correctional officer occupational group in the Inland Empire/Desert Region, Apr 2017 - Mar 2018
+Exhibit 8: Sample of in-demand skills from employer job ads for correctional officer occupational group in the Inland Empire/Desert Region, Apr 2017 - Mar 2018

-Occupation tion Specialized skills Soft skills Software and Programming skills Correctional Officers and Jailors (n=21) Medication DistributionClerical DutiesPreparing Reports EnglishBuilding Effective Relationships Microsoft Office First-Line Supervisors of Police and Detectives (n=21) Scheduling Staff Management Law Enforcement or Criminal Justice Experience PlanningWritingBuilding Effective Relationships Microsoft Office

-Exhibit 9 displays the entry-level education level education typically required to enter each occupation according to the Bureau of Labor Statistics, educational attainment for incumbent workers with "some college, no degree" and an "associate degree" according to the U.S. Census, and the minimum advertised education requirement requested by employers in online job ads.
+Occupations Specialized skills Soft skills Software and Programming skills Correctional Officers and Jailors (n=21) Medication Distribution Clerical Duties Preparing Reports English Building Effective Relationships Microsoft Office First-Line Supervisors of Police and Detectives (n=21) Scheduling Staff Management Law Enforcement or Criminal Justice Experience Planning Writing Building Effective Relationships Microsoft Office occupation according to the Bureau of Labor Statistics, educational attainment for incumbent workers with "some college, no degree" and an "associate degree" according to the U.S. Census, and the minimum advertised education requirement requested by employers in online job ads.